-Valuations for use in connection with collateral of SCB issuance shall be within the estimated amount at which the ship can be traded during a sales period of not more than 12 months from the valuation date in an independent transaction between a willing buyer and a willing seller at normal market conditions, where each of the parties has acted on a well-informed basis, with caution and voluntarily (market value).
+Valuations for use in connection with collateral of SCB's and SMB's issuance shall be within the estimated amount at which the vessel can be traded during a sales period of not more than 12 months from the valuation date in an independent transaction between a willing buyer and a willing seller at normal market conditions, where each of the parties has acted on a well-informed basis, with caution and voluntarily (market value).
 Conditions leading to an especially high price must not form part of the valuation.
-When making the valuation in connection with collateral, the Issuer takes into consideration any risk of changes to market and structural conditions.
+The value of charter or other contracts of employment may not be taken into account in the valuation of the ship.
+When making the valuation of collateral, the Issuer must take into consideration any risk of changes to market and structural conditions.
+The Valuation Order sets our certain requirements and conditions for the valuation and the time for making the valuation.

-At least twice a year, the Issuer shall prepare a valuation of each individual vessel in order to ensure that the loan-to-value requirement is observed.
+At least once a year, the Issuer shall prepare a valuation of each individual vessel in order to ensure that the loan-to-value requirement on 60% in respect of SCB issuance is observed.
 The Issuer shall prepare valuations of each individual vessel more often if special conditions may be assumed to apply, including in case of considerable changes to market conditions.
+The valuation of the vessel must be to market value.
+The valuation may be carried out by the Issuer itself or an external expert assessor who meet certain criteria as set out in the Valuation Order.
+The Issuer may use statistical methods (algorithms) in order to monitor the valuation of the vessels and in order to identify which vessels that need a new valuation.
+The Issuer is required to have procedures for ongoing monitoring of the vessels physical condition, including procedures for physical inspections.